Behind every great invention is a great team of people – and DeGrey & Mason are no exception.

 “Hi, okay – well, I started my journey in jewellery right here in this building.
 I was here in 2004 when GemsTV first started, and I was actually working as a producer on SnatchIt (the shopping channel that was running alongside it).
 I worked for Steve Bennett for probably ten years before that, in IT sales – but jewellery was really where I found my passion.

 “I was working in football just briefly before that as well.”

 That’s a bit of a career change!

 “A massive career change, yes.
 I was working at Birmingham City, for Karen Brady from The Apprentice, so it was a huge career change for me.
 But it’s something that I’m really happy to have had happen to me.
 It's consumed my life since then – I'm really a confirmed gemstone nerd now, I guess!

-“So, my journey to create jewelry has been a long one!
-Really, I’ve been working as a consultant in the jewelry and gemstone trade for the past six years, and De Grey & Mason is only now, in 2023, about to launch.
+“So, my journey to create jewellery has been a long one!
+Really, I’ve been working as a consultant in the jewellery and gemstone trade for the past six years, and De Grey & Mason is only now, in 2023, about to launch.

 "It soft launched in the summer, but we are looking to launch properly in 2023.”

 Exciting!
-So, was the concept of bringing new jewelry to the High Street kind of what drove you into the industry?
-You obviously had an interest in it from the beginning, because going from football to jewelry is a massive jump!
+So, was the concept of bringing new jewellery to the High Street kind of what drove you into the industry?
+You obviously had an interest in it from the beginning, because going from football to jewellery is a massive jump!